LarmBee/LarmBee/README.md

 Full Stack Developer |React| JavaScript|Ruby|Ruby on Rails
 ----------------------------------------------------------

 I am a full stack developer who enjoys making software that changes the world and makes it a better place for everyone .
-I enjoy writing JavaScript and React code .I am currently working on SQL as well
+I enjoy writing JavaScript ,Ruby on Rails, Ruby and React code .I am currently working on SQL as well

 * 🌍  I'm based in Nairobi, Kenya
 * 🖥️  See my portfolio at [MyPortfolio](http://brandonkanute.pythonanywhere.com/)